 Since its founding 15 years ago 3rd Wednesday has been a quarterly literary and visual arts journal in print.
-For the first 12 of those it was available only in print to subscribers and contributors.
-Two years ago we started offering an electronic version of each issue free to anyone who wanted to read it.
-With that change, readership increased by nearly 1000%.
+For the first twelve of those it was available only in print to subscribers and contributors.
+Two years ago, we started offering an electronic version of each issue free to anyone who wanted to read it.
+With that change, readership increased substantially.

-Entries in the annual fiction and poetry contests will, of course, be excepted from online publication prior to publication of the print edition of the magazines.
+Entries in the annual fiction and poetry contests will, of course, not be published online prior to release of the print edition of the magazine.

-For contributors this means that published work will be immediately available to share with friends, family, through their social media platforms and author websites by using a link to the 3rd Wednesday website.
-This drives traffic to the website and, while guests may come to read a specific piece, many will stay to read another and perhaps another, leading them to download a free issue or two.
+For contributors this means that published work will be immediately available to share with friends, family, on social media platforms, and on author websites using the link to the 3rd Wednesday website.
+This drives traffic to the website and, while guests may come to read a specific piece, many will stay to read another and another, leading them to download a free issue or two.

-Be sure to follow our blog by email to recieve a notice each time a new piece is published.
+Be sure to follow our blog by email to receive a notice each time a new piece is published.

-Nothing will change in the number of pieces or way that pieces are selected.
+Nothing will change in the number of pieces or in the way that pieces are selected.
 Publishing standards will not change.

 2 thoughts on “Big Changes for 3rd Wednesday”

 typo in that first line

 On Sat, Aug 21, 2021 at 4:35 PM Third Wednesday Magazine wrote:

 > Editorial Staff posted: “Since it’s founding 15 years ago, 3rd Wednesday > has been a quarterly literary and visual arts journal in print.
 For the > first 12 of those, it was available only in print to subscribers and > contributors.
 Two years ago we started offering an electronic vers” >